robencr8/mashaaer-core/USER_GUIDE.md

 - Verify that Mashaaer has permission to access the internet
 - Try switching between Wi-Fi and mobile data

+#### External API Access Issues
+- For testing with external devices, ensure Ngrok is properly configured
+- Visit the diagnostic page at `http://0.0.0.0:5000/diagnostic.html`
+- Update the external URL with your current Ngrok URL
+- Test API connectivity using the diagnostic tools
+- For detailed setup instructions, refer to the NGROK_SETUP.md file

 #### Application Crashes
 - Ensure your device meets the minimum requirements
 - Update to the latest version of Mashaaer